 - 1. DUCK, COVER, AND HOLD command is to be given immediately.
 Do not approach windows or doors. - 2.
-If the explosion is not in the building, students and staff are to remain at their assigned locations until directed by competent authority. - 3.
-When clear to evaluate/evacuate. - 4.
+If the explosion is not in the building, students and staff are to remain at their assigned locations until directed by competent authority.

+- 3. When clear evaluate/evacuate. - 4.
 If necessary, move to safe assembly areas outside the building and away from the location of the explosion. - 5.
 Render first aid as necessary. - 6.
 Notify authorities (911) and the Superintendent. - 7.
 Activate the Incident Command System. - 8.
 Teachers are to take roll and report missing students to the office. - 9.
-If possible to fight small fires without endangering life, do so. - 10.
-If necessary, notify utility companies of any breaks in their lines.
+If possible to fight small fires without endangering life, do so.